-The time period for a search request to remain unused in the pool of search requests.
+Time period for a search request to remain unused in the pool of search requests.
 After the specified time period, the Search Server releases the unused searches from the pool, which frees the server resources and closes the database connections.
 You can specify the time period in seconds (s), minutes (m), or hours (h).

-The default value is 600 seconds (10 minutes), and the default unit is seconds.
+Default is 600 seconds, and the default unit is seconds.
 For example, if you set the value as SSA_SESSION_POOL_TIMEOUT=3600 or SSA_SESSION_POOL_TIMEOUT=1h, the Search Server releases the unused search requests from the pool after one hour.